readthedocs/website/content/posts/addons-by-default.md

-We've been enabling Read the Docs Addons by default on all projects using `build.commands` since then -- which was a workaround for those users wanting to skip this "behind the scenes" config manipulation, and it has shown worked great.
+We've been enabling Read the Docs Addons by default on all projects using `build.commands` since then -- which was a workaround for those users wanting to skip this "behind the scenes" config manipulation, and it has worked great.

 Another step towards this direction was the [removal of YAML manipulation for all MkDocs projects](https://about.readthedocs.com/blog/2024/03/mkdocs-yaml-manipulation/), on Aril 2024.
 Since then, all projects building with MkDocs are already using Read the Docs Addons and they haven't reported any big issues.